andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 "that's Martine's girlfriend right over there"

-Yeah I can't blame Martine there, a significant upgrade from the mountain troll in front of you.
+Yeah I can't blame Martine there, a significant upgrade from the mountain troll standing before her.

 Typically in a conversation the other party replies to the first but I just sit and stare at Martine's girlfriend, mouth agape.